morrislenny/track1-turtles/outline/TURTLE-SAMPLES.md

 The number of turtles can be any.
 If you list two names in the vector, the function will add two turtles.

-_EM: I am not sure where they are going with this_

 - 6.3 [bonus] [exercise] make `add-four-turtles` to add exactly four turtles